Malheur National Wildlife Refuge Fence Pull

 Obsolete barbed wire fences present barriers to wildlife movement and fragment landscapes.
 On this stewardship trip, you will help to remove almost two miles of fence within the Refuge.

 Volunteers will use hand tools to remove barbed wire, fence posts and rock jacks from the landscape.
 No previous experience is required.
 ONDA will provide all necessary training in order to conduct the fence removal.

 Trip highlights include incredible wildlife viewing, the opportunity to explore a region rich in human history, and completing important work that will benefit wildlife for decades to come.

-Challenges include varying tasks associated with fence removal, and working in weather that could range from shadeless heat to windy, rainy and cold.
+Challenges include varying tasks associated with fence removal, and working in weather that could range widely this time of year.